Refined Pairings: Mastering the Art of Whiskey and Food Matching

-Cognac´s friendly rival, Armagnac is made in the historic region of Gascony halfway between Bordeaux and the Pays Basque and is the oldest brandy style in France (over 100 years older than Cognac).
-Like Cognac it uses the Ugni Blanc and Colombard grapes along with others like Bacco and Folle Blanche.
-After distillation, Armagnac is traditionally aged in a 400 liter pièce armagnacaise.
-Armagnac styles include 3 Étoiles (3 stars), which are minimum 2 years old; Réserve or VSOP (at least 5 years old); Napoléon, XO or Vieille Réserve (at least 6 years old); and Hors d’âge (at least 10 years old).
+Cognac’s friendly rival, Armagnac, is made in the historical region of Gascony, halfway between Bordeaux and the Pays Basque, and is the oldest brandy style in France (over 100 years older than Cognac).
+Like Cognac, it uses the Ugni Blanc and Colombard grapes, and others like Bacco and Folle Blanche.
+After distillation, Armagnac is traditionally aged in a 400-liter ‘pièce armagnacaise.’

 Top Cognac producers include:

 In the French region of Basse-Normandie, they create the emblematic apple brandy Calvados.
 The apples used in the production are specifically grown and selected and can be a medley of 200 varieties, ranging from sweet, over tart, to inedible.
 These apples are usually hand-picked, pressed, and fermented into a cider, then distilled.
 The remaining eau de vie must be aged for at least two years in oak casks before it can be called Calvados.
 As Calvados ages, it becomes smoother.